The Proofreader's Parlour

-Vanessa Wells is a subtitle, caption and copyeditor, proofreader and indexer, who taught Latin for almost 20 years before becoming a freelance editor.
+Vanessa Wells is a copyeditor, proofreader and indexer who taught Latin for almost 20 years before becoming a freelance editor.
 She recently wrote an article summarizing the current state of indexing.
 When she’s not working, she’s either reading, watching films, or cat-sitting for senior cats with special medical needs.
 She lives in Toronto, Canada.

 Louise Harnby is a fiction copyeditor and proofreader.
 She curates The Proofreader's Parlour and is the author of several books on business planning and marketing for editors and proofreaders.